Please see our most frequently asked questions about PickingPal.

-This example video was taken using a Samsung Galaxy S9+, using manual input (versus a scanner) to demonstrate what the PickingPal interface looks like from a mobile phone.
+This example video was taken using a Samsung Galaxy S9+, using manual input (versus using a barcode scanner) to demonstrate what the PickingPal interface looks like from a mobile phone.
 A barcode scanner was not available at the time of making the video.
 Note: PickingPal should be used with a barcode scanner.

 More than likely your barcode scanner is mis-configured, not paired/connected to the device properly, or is not working correctly.